stevewedig/blog/README.md

 * **Quality**: Consistent with the conventions, standards, & practices outlined in [Why & How I Write Java](http://stevewedig.com/2014/02/17/why-and-how-i-write-java/#how)
 * **Generic**: ... useful in many contexts and application, only depend on Guava
 * **Low Tech**: ... annotation, code gen, easy to read (rather than fancy/complex impl)
-* **Compatabile with Google Web Toolkit (GWT)**: ... only use subset of guava supported by gwt
+* **Compatabile with GWT (Google Web Toolkit)**: ... only use subset of guava supported by gwt
-* **Extend Guava**: Use Guava's libraries & practices, and when possible try to make components feel consistent with Guava.
-Most object defined in Foundation are immutable and primarily work with immutable collections and Optional.
+* **Extend Guava**: Build on Guava's libraries and when possible try to make components feel consistent with Guava.
+Most objects defined in Foundation are immutable and use Guava's immutable collections and Optional.
 Guava style builders are provided for initializing immutable objects in type safe ways.

 **Project Information:**
 * **GitHub Repo**: https://github.com/stevewedig/foundation